|

 develop features and proportions.

 Faces vary with each person.
-People are unique Portraiture
+People are unique

-is very accurately determining personal facial traits.
+Portraiture is very accurately determining personal

-GUIDELINES: Front view of face:
+GUIDELINES: Front view

 A vertical center line divides the two sides of the face.